My place

 11 September 2025

 Just found this pic of my house !
 That is, the house that was transformed into my flats in Dalgety Street St Kilda.
 So exciting!
 Well for me and my neighbours anyway.
-Never thought I’d find a photo, but @historical_stkilda had it up, noting the address had been wrong.
-So it was called Kara, and was built in 1890, and probably designed by Sydney W Smith.
+Never thought I’d find a photo, but @historical_stkilda had it up, noting a tender in 1890, and that the address had been wrong.
+So it was called Kara, and probably designed by Sydney W Smith.
 He basically put a rather unusual verandah on an otherwise simple terrace-like house to one side of a double block.
 In fact I reckon they intended to build, or left space for, another half, but built extra verandah instead.

-It was built for Joseph Salberberg, a solicitor, and a German Jewish immigrant, and part of the St Kilda Jewish community.
+It was built for Joseph Salberberg, a solicitor, who arrived aged 12 with his family from Koblenz, Germany.
 And … I even found a photo of him, aged 90 or so, when he died in 1933.
 In fact I found a lot of stuff, like Miss Butchers wedding in 1906.
 The photo comes from an add in the 1914 ‘St Kilda By The Sea’ annual when it was a guest house.

 Then I found the auction of the contents in 1925 just before they built around next to in front of to create the flats, in an odd Mediterranean/ Tudor style, all one beds.
 Not much left of the house, except the hall and stair.